jaysgoodct-hub/Centrifugal-Governance-/README.md

 ​🔊 Acoustic Seeding (The 321 Rule)

 ​The distribution of the 321 Major Galactic Clusters is not random.
-It is the result of Cymatic Governance—the "Sound" of the metallic transition (12\text{ MHz} at the laboratory scale) creating a Dodecahedral Nodal Grid.
+It is the result of Cymatic Governance—the "Sound" of the metallic transition (12\MHz} at the laboratory scale) creating a Dodecahedral Nodal Grid.